pop-rikin/pearl-talent/content/Email Automations/onboarding/04-success-stories.md

 ---

-Hey [First Name],
+Hey [First Name] -

-Numbers don't lie.
-Let me share some real results from companies that took the leap with Pearl Talent—many of whom I've worked with personally.
+Wanted to share some real results from companies that work with us.

-**🚀 Ambience Healthcare - AI Healthcare Platform**
+**AposHealth - Non-invasive Orthopedic Healthcare Treatment**
-- **Funding:** $106M from A16Z, OpenAI, Kleiner Perkins
+- **Funding:** $58.3M
-- **Challenge:** Founder needed high-caliber executive support while scaling rapidly
-- **Result:** Pearl matched them with an EA who exceeded expectations and took significantly more work off the founder's plate than originally thought possible
-- **Impact:** Founder now recommends Pearl to other portfolio companies

-**🧬 Kiwi Biosciences - YC-Backed Biotech**
-- **Challenge:** Fast-scaling biotech needed intelligent, professional support with growth mindset
-- **Result:** Found a candidate who embodied their culture and values from day one
-- **Impact:** Proactive initiative-taking and strong cultural fit; founder now refers other YC companies
+- **Challenge:** Needed flexible support to scale operations beyond New York.
+- **Result:** Pearl placed 4 patient scheduling and support specialists who excelled despite shifting priorities, ensuring high treatment adherence and operational efficiency.
+- **Impact:** $156k annual savings + 4 successful hires placed in 13 days

-**💼 Julian Capital - Investment Firm**
+**Julian Capital - Investment Firm**
 - **Challenge:** Needed proactive operations support
-- **Result:** "*Over the last few months, they've helped the team with tons of work projects and taking work off our plate.
-She's proactive and really cares.
-Better than most people I've ever hired.*" - Julian Shapiro, Founder
+- **Result:** Pearl helped the team take work off their plate, with the hire being being better than most people they've ever hired.

-**📊 By the Numbers:**
-- **$62K annual overhead savings** (Tribe AI - 13 days to hire)
-- **92% reduction in onboarding time** (Business of Software)
-- **30% increase in company efficiency** (Price Writers - 14 days to hire)
-- **20+ hours saved** in sourcing and interviewing (multiple clients)

-**💡 Savage AI - Content Agency**
+**Savage AI - Training and Consulting Services**
 - **Challenge:** Needed the perfect digital marketer quickly
-- **Result:** One-round hiring process with perfect match
+- **Result:** Pearl found them the perfect match in 14 days, closing the search in a one-round process.
 - **Impact:** $35K annual savings + 16 hours saved in hiring process

-**🏥 ABA Therapy Organization**
-- **Challenge:** Transform workflows and improve operational efficiency
-- **Result:** 21 days to hire, $32K annual savings
-- **Impact:** 20+ hours saved per month in workflow optimization

 **What's the common thread?**

 Every successful placement shares these characteristics:
-✅ **Quality-first approach** - we prioritize fit over speed
+**Quality-first approach** - we prioritize fit over speed
-✅ **Comprehensive support** - from vetting to ongoing success
+**Comprehensive support** - from vetting to ongoing success
-✅ **Long-term partnership** - we're invested in your success
+**Long-term partnership** - we're invested in your success
-✅ **Measurable results** - real cost savings and efficiency gains
+**Measurable results** - real cost savings and efficiency gains

 **But here's what really matters:**

-These aren't just cost savings—they're growth accelerators.
-When you can access world-class talent at 70% less cost, you can:
-- Reinvest savings into product development
+When you can access world-class talent at 70% less cost, you also reinvest savings into product development, scale faster, keep quality high, and focus on strategy.
-- Scale operations faster than competitors
-- Maintain higher quality standards
-- Focus on strategic initiatives while we handle talent operations

-Tomorrow, I'll show you exactly how to get started and meet your perfect candidates.
+Tomorrow, I'll show you exactly how to get started and meet your next great hire.

 Best,
 Isaac
-CEO & Co-Founder, Pearl Talent
+Co-Founder, Pearl Talent

 P.S.
-Want to see the full case study for any of these companies?
-Just reply and I'll send you the detailed breakdown.
+Want the full case study for any of these?
+Just reply—I’ll send details.

 ---